myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-10-10-basic-buffer-overflow.md

 ---
 layout: post
-title:  "A basic buffer overflow exploitation"
+title:  "A basic buffer overflow exploitation example"
 date:   2018-10-10 09:00:00
 categories: Development
 author: Antoine Brunet
 permalink: basic-buffer-overflow.html
-article_folder: ""
 comments: true
-description: ""
-keywords: ""
+description: "Proof of concept of a really basic buffer overflow"
+keywords: "buffer overflow, gdb, proof of concept"
 ---

-# Summary

-- Introduction
-- Few reminders
-- Our vulnerable programme
-    - Source code
-    - compilation without security
-- Exploitation 32bit
-    - Function exectution
-    - shellcode injection

 # Introduction

 This document will be an overview of a very basic buffer overflow.
-We will see the exploitation of a vulnerable program compile in 32 bit and 64 bit on the architecture X86.
+We will see the exploitation of a vulnerable program compile in 32 bit on an x86 architecture.

-A buffer overflow is a bug which appear when a process write in a memory buffer (stack or heap) and he overflow the allocated place overwriting some information used by the process.
-When this bug appear non intentionally the computer comportment is unpredictable, most of the time it result by a seg fault error.
+A buffer overflow is a bug which appears when a process write in a memory buffer (stack or heap) and exceeds the allocated memory overwriting some information used by the process.
+When this bug appears non intentionally, the computer comportment is unpredictable, most of the time this result by a seg fault error.
-If the bug is exploited it can permit the attacker to inject some code.
+If the bug is exploited it can permit to the attacker to inject some code.

-Some security exist to prevent this kind bugs.
-Some are implement directly in the kernel, like ASLR and the patch openwall.
-Some other are implement in the compilator like the canari.
-For this article we will désactivate all thoses security, our goal  here is juste to get a simple overview.
+Along the years, security has been improved to prevent as much as possible this kind of bugs.
+To stem it developers did modify the kernel with the implementation of the ASLR (Address Space Layout Randomization) and the openwall patch.
+They also did modify the compiler by adding the canary.
+For this article all security will be disabled.

-Just for knowing there is other way to exploit a buffer overflow like the ret into libc, or ROP, those techniques will not be explained in this article.
+There are other ways to exploit a buffer overflow like the ret into libc, or ROP, those techniques will not be explained in this article.

 #  Few reminders